 Select past tours: CA Technologies, Bloomberg, The Federal Drug Administration (FDA), Google

 Have you heard about a “career test” that will tell you exactly what major or career path you should take?

 That idea is a little misleading, because no website or piece of paper can truly know who you are and what’s best for you.
 However, there are self-assessment tools that can help you understand yourself better, which in turn can help you figure out what’s best for you.

-As illustrated in the picture above, ideally, a thorough self-assessment will consist of 4 factors:
+A thorough self-assessment will consist of 4 factors:

 What qualities do you value in your work and overall lifestyle?
 What motivates you and why?
 Some people want variety, autonomy, and flexibility, while others need security and prestige.
 There are no right or wrong answers here, so think of your ideal scenario.

 Job satisfaction and success is closely linked to being interested in what you do.
 With an eye on future fulfillment, consider accomplishments, tasks or projects at which you excelled and which created a sense of pride and satisfaction.